 Would it shock you to learn that an object designed to sweep your dead skin cells into its nooks and crannies, then gets left, damp, in a dark, humid room, is a veritable hotel for bacteria?
 It’s true, and it’s not just germs — yeasts and molds are also likely to grow in those tiny holes in your sponge or loofah.
 If you’ve got any open cuts or scrapes — say, a shaving nick — you’re pretty much transferring all that nastiness right into the open wound, putting yourself at risk of staph infections.

 You already know that when your shower curtain liner doesn’t dry properly, it can develop a coating of foul greeny-black mildew.
 But even when it looks clean, it’s still crawling with bacteria.
 That’s because when you shower, soap and water splashes from your body onto the curtain, taking whole colonies of freshly-removed germs with it.
 If you’ve ever noticed traces of soap scum on there, you can be sure that it’s teeming with bacteria, including things like sphingomonas and methylobacterium germs.
 When these get into your body — think about how many times your fingers might brush the shower curtain before heading for your eyes or ears or other orifices — they can cause everything from urinary tract infections to pneumonia.

 So now we know what’s what.
 The next step, of course, is to try and reduce the number of gross things in your bathroom immediately.
 While napalm might seem like a reasonable solution right now, the best approach is simply to be aware of how often you should replace or clean everything in there — you’ll find expert advice on that right here.

-Alternatively, you can give yourself more germ-ridden nightmares by discovering every gross thing living inside your gym bag.
+Alternatively, you can give yourself more germ-ridden nightmares by discovering how gross it is to trim your beard with your pube trimmer.
 Your call.